Kalejdoskop polski, Minnesota

 Kalejdoskop Polski, Minnesota Project aims to capture and preserve the history of Polish-American experiences and contributions to Minnesota.
 In our vision, this is a five-phase project, with each of the five phases collecting oral histories and photographic portraits from Polish-American Minnesotans from different eras of immigration.“ Kalejdoskop Polski, MN” should deliver a strong visual message.

-The first phase of the Kalejdoskop project will focus on the Solidarity political refugees.
+Phase One of the project focuses on the Solidarity political refugees.
 In the 1980s, the Solidarity movement in Poland became one of Europe’s most notable social movements, playing a significant role in ending communist rule in Poland and significantly influencing freedom movements in the whole of Eastern Europe.
 As a consequence of participating in this movement, many individuals experienced terrible repression, including imprisonment by the state.
 Some of these individuals moved to Minnesota as political refugees.

 The Minnesota Historical Society has awarded a Minnesota Historical & Cultural Heritage Grant to the Polish American Medical Society of Minnesota for the Kalejdoskop Project that seeks to illuminate the experiences of Solidarnosc/ Solidarity refugees in Minnesota.
 The Board of Directors of the Metropolitan Regional Arts Council has approved an Arts Project Support grant to our organization for this project as well.